Case Studies

 Owner/Operator: Dupont

-HGC Engineering was retained by Dupont to investigate noise complaints they had received from residents living nearby the Experimental Station in Wilmington, Delaware.
+HGC was retained by Dupont to investigate noise complaints they had received from residents living nearby the Experimental Station in Wilmington, Delaware.
 The sound of concern had been described by the residents as a “whoosh” that is continuously audible.
 The source origin of the noise was undetermined despite investigative testing and measurements by others.

 The Experimental Station is the largest industrial complex in close proximity to the concerned residents.
 Other facilities in the neighborhood include a pharmaceutical facility and a hospital.
 Due to the proximity and size of the Dupont Experimental Station, the residents directed their concerns to DuPont.
 Prior to our involvement, acoustical measurements and other investigative measures had been conducted (with oversight by the Delaware Department of Natural Resources and Environmental Control) which demonstrated that the sound levels of the DuPont facility were within the quantitative limits stipulated in the Noise Regulations of the State of Delaware.
 Nevertheless, as a good corporate citizen in the community, DuPont commenced a noise investigation to identify, if possible, the source of offending sound.